-- (1) Commercial Communications consists principally of time and frequency control products used in two principal markets- commercial communication satellites and terrestrial cellular telephone or other ground-based telecommunication stations. - ground-based telecommunication stations.

-(2) U.S. Government consists of time and frequency control products used for national defense or space-related programs.

-(3) Gillam-FEI the Company's Belgian subsidiary primarily sells - (3) Gillam-FEI the Company's Belgian subsidiary primarily sells wireline synchronization and network monitoring systems.(4) FEI-Zyfer the products of the Company's subsidiary incorporate - (4) FEI-Zyfer the products of the Company's subsidiary incorporate Global Positioning System (GPS) technologies into systems and subsystems for secure communications, both government and commercial, and other locator applications.
+- (1) Commercial Communications consists principally of precision time and frequency control products used in two principal markets- commercial communication satellites and terrestrial cellular telephone or other ground-based telecommunication stations. and other components and systems for the U.S. military. - (2) U.S. Government consists of time and frequency control products used for national defense or space-related programs. - (3) Gillam-FEI the Company's Belgian subsidiary primarily sells wireline synchronization and network management systems - (4) FEI-Zyfer the products of the Company's subsidiary incorporate Global Positioning System (GPS) technologies into systems and subsystems for secure communications, both government and commercial, and other locator applications.

 The accounting policies of the four segments are the same as those described in the "Summary of Significant Accounting Policies."
 The Company evaluates the performance of its segments and allocates resources to them based on operating profit which is defined as income before investment income, interest expense and taxes.
 The Company's Commercial Communications and U.S. Government segments operate principally out of a U.S.-based manufacturing facility with both segments sharing the same managers, manufacturing personnel, and machinery and equipment.
 Consequently, data for these two segments includes allocations of depreciation and corporate-wide general and administrative charges.
 The assets of these two segments consist principally of inventory and accounts receivable.
 All other U.S.-based assets are assigned to the corporation for the benefit of all four segments.
 The European-based director of Gillam-FEI and the president of FEI-Zyfer manage the assets of these segments.
-All acquired assets, including intangible assets, are included in the assets of these segments.
+All acquired assets, including intangible assets, are included in the assets of these two segments.